CA23510 - Plant and Machinery Allowances (PMA): cars: outline - meaning of ‘car’

 - before 6 April 2009 by a person within the charge to income tax,

 and the car cost £12,000 or more, the expenditure was allocated to a single asset pool.
-This is because
+This was because

 - the allowances on the car have to be calculated separately so that the restriction can be applied.

-Where a person makes a contribution towards the cost of a car, the £3,000 limit is divided between the person making the contribution and the recipient (CA23520).
+Where a person made a contribution towards the cost of a car, the £3,000 limit was divided between the person making the contribution and the recipient (CA23520).
 There is anti-avoidance legislation that stops a person creating a balancing allowance by selling a car to a connected person for a nominal amount - CA23527.

 These rules do not apply to expenditure incurred on a car on or after 1 or 6 April 2009, instead the capital allowances treatment is determined by the car’s carbon dioxide emissions (CA23535).
 Expenditure incurred before April 2009 will never be fully within the new rules, although transitional rules may apply (CA23530).